 In 2020, there were 25,890 drivers involved in accidents in the state of South Dakota.
-In South Dakota, every driver is required to carry a minimum amount of auto insurance.
-The average South Dakota driver will pay $1,668 per year for a full coverage insurance policy and $278 per year for a minimum coverage insurance policy.
+There are less than 700,000 licensed drivers in South Dakota, but every car owner is required to carry a minimum amount of auto insurance.
+The average South Dakota driver will pay $1,642 per year for a full coverage insurance policy and $275 per year for a minimum coverage insurance policy.

 The cheapest car insurance in South Dakota

 There are several popular insurance carriers that offer cheap auto insurance in South Dakota.
-The table below highlights the cheapest car insurance providers in South Dakota, as well as their average annual full coverage and minimum coverage policy premiums:
+The table below highlights the cheapest car insurance providers in South Dakota with the largest market share, as well as their average annual full coverage and minimum coverage policy premiums:

 In addition to excellent customer service and robust coverage, USAA also offers a variety of discounts.
 South Dakota drivers can get a cheaper rate by bundling policies, being a good student, garaging their vehicle on a military base, driving under a certain number of miles each year and taking a driver training course.

 Learn more: USAA Insurance Review

 State Farm is one of the most popular car insurance providers in the country.
 In South Dakota, the average full coverage policy from State Farm costs $1,242 per year and the average minimum coverage policy costs $226 per year.

 In addition to low rates, State Farm offers two safe driver discount programs, Steer Clear for new drivers and Drive Safe & Save for adults.
 State Farm also has generous discounts for smart students, being accident-free, students away at school, taking a driver training course and insuring multiple cars.